polterguy/polterguy.github.io/tutorials/getting-started/index.md

 # Getting started with Magic

-A 5 minute read, teaching you how to get started with Magic.
+A 5 minute read, with 5 simple steps, teaching you how to get started with Magic.

 ## Prerequisites